Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/README.md

 ## Coming Soon !
-* Snapshot based Backups using Velero CSI Plugin
+* Accelerator for Snapshot based Backups using Velero CSI Plugin
 * Deploy Velero as part of the AKS-Secure-Baseline-PrivateCluster